The Midnight Gospel: Concept and creation

-While working on Adventure Time, Pendleton Ward heard about Duncan Trussell's podcast The Duncan Trussell Family Hour from a friend with whom he worked on the show.
+While working on Adventure Time, Pendleton Ward heard about Duncan Trussell's podcast The Duncan Trussell Family Hour from storyboard artist Jesse Moynihan, who would later serve as art director for The Midnight Gospel.
 Ward became interested in the podcast because of his taste for listening to people talking about philosophy.
 According to Ward, "Duncan is a lot of fun."
 Around 2013, during the start of his podcast broadcast, Trussell received an email from Ward praising him for his podcast.
 About a year later, Ward stepped down as showrunner for Adventure Time.
 Despite saying in an interview that he would not work on another series, Ward was taking the first steps in a new series anchored in the adaptation of Trussell's podcast.
 Sometime later Trussell and Ward became friends and Ward suggested to Trussell to turn his podcast into an animated series.
 According to Ward, Trussell had the ability to make 2 hours of a meditation conversation funny.
 Trussell says: "He reached out to me and said he had an idea for how to animate my podcast, which was another big thrill for me."
 In the first meeting with Ward, Trussell declined to join to a new project claiming he was too busy to turn his podcast into an animated show.
 In 2018, Ward approached him again to show a rough concept; taking a podcast conversation about drug addiction and playing it over an animatic of Trussell and his guest fighting off a zombie invasion.